-The Mexico, Central America and the Caribbean Program (MCCP) at DRCLAS is committed to deepening engagement with the region through an active program of events and activities, academic and internship opportunities for students, and support for faculty research.
+The Mexico Program at DRCLAS and the Mexico Office are committed to deepening engagement with the region through an active program of events and activities, academic and internship opportunities for students, and support for faculty research.

-The Mexico & Central America Office was established in 2012 in Mexico City serving Mexico and Central America.
-There are three main goals for the Office: to increase Harvard faculty involvement in the region, to help Harvard students connect with relevant academic and professional opportunities, and facilitate Harvard´s collaboration with public and private institutions, as well as other organizations in the region.
+The DRCLAS Mexico Office was established in 2012 in Mexico City.
+The Office has three main objectives: to increase Harvard faculty involvement in the region, to help Harvard students connect with relevant academic and professional opportunities, and facilitate Harvard´s collaboration with public and private institutions, as well as other organizations in the region.

 The MCCP hosted and cosponsored 10 events and a two-day conference during the 2016-17 academic year.
 Among those events, four were particularly noteworthy.